artemis-analytics/artemis/docs/cdr.md

     * Auto scanning of histograms, multi-pass in-memory processing
 * Data Quality
     * Histogram-based data quality framework
+Automated data profiling can be a powerful tool for data quality, data discovery, and fit-for-use assessment.

+Statistical approaches, such as the Friedman-Diaconis rule for determining optimal bin width of histograms can be used as part of the initial data quality and profiling of new datasets.

+:<math>\text{Bin wdith}=2\, { \text{IQR}(x) \ over{ \sqrt[3]{n} } }</math>

+where the IQR is the interquantile range.

 ### Services, algorithms and tools <a name="services"></a>